0-ashwin-nair-0/ai_studybuddy/README.md

 **AI Smart Study Buddy** is an intelligent educational assistant designed to help students learn efficiently, summarize notes, create flashcards, upload PDFs for quick insights, and generate interactive quizzes.
 Powered by AI, it provides personalized, real-time learning support.

+Click on the link to access the tool: https://share.google/Cw1FiYFhcMqyuNS23
 ---

 ## 🚀 Features